-I worked at Knolls Atomic Power Laboratory full-time for more than 3 yearsPros
+I have been working at Knolls Atomic Power Laboratory full-time (Less than a year)

 Let us know if we're missing any workplace or industry recognition –